Deagogishvili/chapter-sticky-patches/molpatch/README.md

 2. module load 2022
 3. module load 2022 Xvfb/21.1.3-GCCcore-11.3.0

-One should preprocess the PDB file first, to remove water molecules and split the PDB chains
+One should preprocess the PDB file first, to remove water molecules and split the PDB chains.
+For this run the script in ResidueBased folder:

 Python3 preprocess.py

-Run MolPatch calculations
+Run MolPatch calculations after:

 Python3 calculate.py